kshepetska/Air-Implementation/README.md

 ## Overview

 Welcome to the Air landing page project!
-This comprehensive project showcases the implementation of a visually stunning and fully functional landing page designed according to specifications, utilizing modern web development practices.
+This extensive endeavor demonstrates the creation of a visually captivating and highly functional landing page, meticulously crafted to meet specified requirements, employing state-of-the-art web development techniques.
+Let's revitalize this text.

 ## Design
 The design for this project can be viewed here: https://tinyurl.com/3fxk498s.